rean/rain-workload-toolkit/src/radlab/rain/workload/redis/README.md

 The benchmark implements the core functionality of a data store: setting, getting, and deleting keys.

-Redis is an open source (BDS licensed) software available at the [redis](http://redis.io/) web site.
+Redis is an open source (BDS licensed) software available at the [Redis](http://redis.io/) web site.

 ## Implementation in RAIN

-The current implementation of the Redis workload in RAIN currently supports a limited set of operations and data structures.
+The current implementation of the Redis workload in RAIN only supports a limited set of Redis operations and data structures.
+For instance, lists and hashes are not supported yet.

 ### Type of Operations